How Much Should You Spend On Rent?

 September 17, 2020 8:38 pm Leave your thoughtsDiscover how much you should spend on rent!
 Apartment living is continually on the rise as more tenants start their renting journey.
 As home prices increase, more people are being drawn to the advantages of renting.
 The downside is that with more people living in apartments comes higher rental costs.
 Your rental cost can vary by location, amenities, roommates, floor plan, and utilities.
 It’s important to know what rental prices you can expect so that you can prepare accordingly.

-The 30% Rule For Renting
+The 30% Rule for Renting

 Many renters don’t realize the 30% rule was not originally designed as a personal budgeting tool.
 It came from the U.S. Department of Housing and Urban Development (HUD), which used it to identify households considered cost-burdened.
 It was meant to flag broader housing affordability problems across the population, not dictate what each person should spend.

 Over time, the rule turned into financial advice, which pressures people to see it as a benchmark of success or failure.
 If your rent is above 30%, it does not mean you are irresponsible.
-It shows the current housing market often does not fit the old guideline.
+It shows the current housing market often does not fit the old guidelines.
 Use the rule as one reference point, not a moral judgment.

 Evaluate Your Financial Situation

 The next step will be to lay out your financial goals, as this will be essential for making informed decisions about your rental budget.
 Take time to reflect on short-term and long-term financial objectives.
-The choices that you have in the future will impact these goals, as well your individual lifestyle choices.
+The choices that you have in the future will impact these goals, as well as your individual lifestyle choices.

 Gross vs. Net Income: Which One Should You Use?